bderbs30/bderbs30/README.md

 # Hello! :wave:

 I'm Bradford Derby, a second-year undergraduate Computer Science student at Northeastern with a concentration in ML and AI.
+I work on the [FinishLine](https://github.com/Northeastern-Electric-Racing/FinishLine) project as a Software Developer and Tech Lead.

 ## :computer: Technical Skills
 - Programming Languages: Java, Python, SQL, JavaScript, TypeScript, C/C++, HTML/CSS